Ultimate Guide To WordPress RSS

 • Feed Type: Archives

-• Description: Day – Includes latest post entries in each archive
+• Description: Day – Includes the latest items in each archive

 • Feed Type: Archives

-• Description: Month – Includes the latest posts in each archive
+• Description: Month – Displays the latest entries in each archive

 • Feed Type: Archives

-• Description: Year – Displays latest entries in each archive
+• Description: Year – Contains the latest entries in each archive

 • Feed Type: Search Results